GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 ## Control.java
 After clicking "Render", a Control.java window will open up, which calls renderTriangles() from Model.java to draw a fractal in accordance with the selected options passed from Launcher.java.
 Control.java currently implements MouseListener, MouseWheelListener, and MouseMotionListener.
-Currently, only MouseWheelListener is being used and it's for zooming in/out.
-Everytime a mouse event happens, it changes values such as zoomFactor and calls renderTriangles() again but it passes these changed variables to produce the desired results.
+Everytime a mouse event happens, it changes values such as zoomFactor, deflection, etc. and calls renderTriangles() again but it passes these changed variables to produce the desired results.

 ## Model.java
 Contains definitions for the recursive methods used to draw fractals, which are then called by Control.java.